yohn-dezmon/udemy-react-2024/section-2/notes.md

 `React` library:

-- Library taht defines what a component is and how multiple components work together
+- Library that defines what a component is and how multiple components work together

 `ReactDom` library: